 - Creative Assistant: Generates email copy from brief descriptions

-I tested the Creative Assistant with “promote new productivity course for freelancers” — it produced three complete email drafts in different tones (casual, professional, urgent).
-The casual version outperformed my manual draft by 3.2% on open rate.
+When prompted with descriptions like “promote new productivity course for freelancers,” the Creative Assistant produces multiple email drafts in different tones (casual, professional, urgent).
+The casual version outperformed a manually written draft by 3.2% on open rate.

 Pricing Structure